One Sec Alternative for iPhone (2026)

 3. Opal: Scheduled blocking

 Opal blocks selected apps during scheduled focus sessions.
-The user defines time windows (Deep Work 9 to 12, Evening Wind-Down 9 to 11) and Opal enforces those windows.
-The block is real and iOS-level.
-Outside the windows, the apps are unrestricted.
+You set the time windows (Deep Work 9 to 12, Evening Wind-Down 9 to 11) and Opal enforces them with a real, iOS-level block, leaving the apps unrestricted outside those windows.

-Opal is the right escalation for users who want time-based discipline.
-The mechanic differs from Habit Doom: the unlock is tied to the clock, not to a user action.
-For users with predictable schedules and consistent calendar discipline, this fits.
-For users whose schedule varies, the schedule itself becomes the friction.
+It is the right escalation if you want time-based discipline.
+The mechanic differs from Habit Doom in that the unlock is tied to the clock rather than to something you do.
+For anyone with a predictable schedule and consistent calendar discipline, that works well.
+For anyone whose schedule shifts around, the schedule itself becomes the friction.

 4. Apple Screen Time: Free but ineffective for adults